zastavnitskiy/remote-crud/README.md

 If there is a need to reuse a component between pages, it should be extracted into shared `./components` directory and treated with care(and tests);

-### Tests

-To save some time, I only wrote tests for API; and added a few test examples for App to demonstrate testing of a React component.

 ## Other considerations

 ### Typescript and CSS Modules